-Christian Yelich Leaves Game vs. Marlins with Injury After Fouling Ball off Knee
+Christian Yelich Out for Season After Knee Injury Diagnosed as Fractured Kneecap

 Per Fox Sports Wisconsin's Sophia Minnaert, Yelich was replaced by Trent Grisham in the first inning when he fouled a ball off his knee.

-An extended injury could be the worst-case scenario for Milwaukee, especially with the team fighting for a playoff spot.
+An extended injury is the worst-case scenario for Milwaukee, especially with the team fighting for a playoff spot.

 Yelich is once again in the National League MVP race with a .330/.430/.672 slash line, 44 homers and 97 RBI in 129 games.